A liver scan uses a radioactive material to check how well the liver or spleen is working and to assess masses in the

 How the Test will Feel

-You will feel a sharp prick when the needle with the radioactive substance is inserted into your vein.
+You will feel a sharp prick when the needle is inserted into your vein.
 You shouldn't feel anything during the actual scan.
-If you have difficulty lying still or are very anxious, you may be given a mild sedative to help you relax.
+If you have problems lying still or are very anxious, you may be given a mild medicine (sedative) to help you relax.

 Why is the Test Performed?

 The test can provide information about liver and spleen function.
 It is also used to help confirm other test results.

 The most common use for a liver scan is to diagnose a condition called benign focal nodular hyperplasia, or FNH.

 Normal Results for Liver scan

-The liver and spleen should appear normal in size, shape, and location.
+The liver and spleen should look normal in size, shape, and location.
 The radioisotope is absorbed evenly.